jordigc2/My-projects/README.md

 - Next year, on September 2018, I'll stat a master in Aalborg University of Copenhagen in Autonomous Systems.

 ### *Projects*
-- The first project published is the **Bachelor thesis**.
+- **\[Feb 2018 – Jul 2018]** The first project published is my **Bachelor thesis**.
 This project has been developed in HP Inc and is about doing the Color Management with Machine Learning techniques.
 In that folder it is stored the final report and a poster that summarize the project.